joelmontavon/star-ratings-cutpoints/README.md

+<style>p {font-size: 14px;}</style>
 <h1>Star Ratings Cutpoints using Clustering</h1>
 <p>This tutorial will guide you thru how CMS calculates the cutpoints used in the Star Ratings program.</p>
 <p>CMS publishes the data related to their Star Ratings on their <a href="https://www.cms.gov/Medicare/Prescription-Drug-Coverage/PrescriptionDrugCovGenIn/PerformanceData">Part C and D Performance Data</a> webpage.
 I have downloaded the <a href="https://www.cms.gov/files/zip/2022-star-ratings-data-table-oct-06-2021.zip">2022 Star Ratings Data Table</a> and unzipped it to a directory on my computer.</p>

-<p>Now, I need to read the excel file into a dataframe.
+<p>Now, I need to read the CSV file into a dataframe.
 I've also used a converter to remove some spaces after the contract IDs and renamed some of the columns.</p>

 ```python